hortonworks/registry/docs/serdes.rst

     use generic datum writer along with binary encoder.

   if user api asks to read it as specific-record
-    then use specific datum reader else
+    then use specific datum reader passing both writer and reader schemas else
     use generic datum reader passing both writer and reader schemas.